SolidElectronics/motor-on-roller-blind-ws/README.md

  1. A tiny webserver is setup on the esp8266 that will serve one page to the client
  2. Upon powering on the first time WIFI credentials, a hostname and - optional - MQTT server details is to be configured.
 You can specify if you want **clockwise (CW) rotation** to close the blind and you can also specify **MQTT authentication** if required.
 Connect your computer to a new WIFI hotspot named **BlindsConnectAP**.
 Password = **nidayand**
+ 3. Login to WiFiManager at 192.168.4.1
+ 4. Enter setup information (wifi credentials, device name, MQTT server info).
+Device name will be automatically prefixed with 'blind-'.
  3. Connect to your normal WIFI with your client and go to the IP address of the device - or if you have an mDNS supported device (e.g. iOS, OSX or have Bonjour installed) you can go to http://{hostname}.local.
 If you don't know the IP-address of the device check your router for the leases (or check the serial console in the Arduino IDE or check the `/raw/esp8266/register` MQTT message if you are using an MQTT server)
  4. As the webpage is loaded it will connect through a websocket directly to the device to progress updates and to control the device.
 If any other client connects the updates will be in sync.
  5. Go to the Settings page to calibrate the motor with the start and end positions of the roller blind.
-Follow the instructions on the page
+Follow the instructions on the page.

 ## Flashing
 This project is set-up in plattformIO (VSCode) but there is no need to pull the source code and build the project yourself.
 A binary is available in the *bin* folder.
 To flash it use esptool and run the following command: